 Bullock’s presentations include workshops on spirituals and gospel music and explorations of musical connections between African American culture and West African and Appalachian cultures.
 Other research areas include the Music of the Civil Rights Movement, and African American Women’s Contributions to the Women’s Suffrage Movement.
 Dr. Bullock teaches and performs at schools, universities, churches, community organizations, throughout the US, educational programs such as the Kentucky Humanities Council, and singing camps such as the Swananoaa singing camp in North Carolina and workshops in Findhorn Foundation in Forres, Scotland.
 Recently, Bullock was the first artist at the John C. Campbell Folk School to teach about Appalachian and African American Musical Connections.
 Other research projects include the completion of an edition of art songs by contemporary African-American composers.

-In response to the 2020 pandemic Bullock created a series of inspirational videos online, performing songs of faith and hope.
+In response to the 2020 pandemic, Bullock created a series of inspirational videos online, performing songs of faith and hope.
 Indeed in all of her work, she shares infectious joy and inspires heartfelt connections as she celebrates the transcending power of love and spirit through music.
-Bullock was a visiting faculty member at Bennington for the 2021-2022 academic year.
+Bullock has been a recurring visiting faculty member at Bennington since Fall 2021.